Choke Enough: Release and promotion

 Oklou released the album's first single, "Family and Friends", on 18 September 2024.
 She released "Harvest Sky" featuring Underscores and "Obvious" on 16 October 2024.
 She announced the album on 21 November 2024 and released its title track.
 She released "Take Me by the Hand" featuring Bladee as the album's fourth single on 15 January 2025.
 "Blade Bird", the album's fifth single, was released on 5 February 2025.

 She announced a deluxe edition of the album, scheduled to release on 30 October 2025, on 8 October 2025 with the single "Viscus" featuring FKA Twigs.

 Remixes

 In December 2024, Oklou released two remixes of "Harvest Sky" with Underscores: the Danny L Harle C Mix and the Milkfish remix (a moniker of Underscores).

 Oklou released a remix EP for the album on 25 June 2025 featuring remixes from producers Jamesjamesjames, Malibu, Nick Léon, and Aaron Hibell.

 Critical reception

-Choke Enough was met with "universal acclaim" reviews from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 84, based on 6 reviews.
+Choke Enough has been met with acclaim from music critics.
+According to the review aggregator Metacritic, it received "universal acclaim" based on a weighted average score of 84 out of 100 from 6 critic scores.

+Writing for Pitchfork, Walden Green described Choke Enough as a "foggy, twilit fusion of Y2K worship and medieval melodicism" and praised how it was "cognizant of music theory, historical context, and most importantly, motif," leading him to feel that it was "more formally compelling than it is viscerally moving."
+Pastes Matt Mitchell wrote that Oklou's references to grief, self-obsession, and neo-pagan rituals were only one layer to the project's "tabula rasa of tone poetry," noting that "its songs are sonorous, versatile and aim for intimacy rather than branding, cliché and casualness."